GOTODOCO-io/About/README.md

 # Welcome to GOTODOCO

-## About
+## Giving DOCO and content the stage it deserves

-We are proudly part of the GOTODOCO team.
+We are proudly part of the GOTODOCO Enterprise group.
-Think of us like the information.
-Use us for information sources and references.
-And GOTODOCO is the creation and doing part.

 ## Content types